 So what is a thread catcher?

 It’s basically a super cute trash can with a weighted pin cushion on top.
-These hang nicely by your sewing machine and come in very handy when it comes to keeping little pieces of thread, fabric contained.
+These hang nicely by your sewing machine and come in very handy when it comes to keeping little pieces of thread, and fabric contained.
 Plus you can quickly access your pins while sewing too.
 And who doesn’t need a cute little trashcan in their sewing room?

 This post got a tad long, but I wanted to give you as many details as I could.
 By the way, this is a great project for younger sewers!
 My girls (9 and 11) each made their own bags.
 I did cut the fabric for them, but they did the rest all on their own.